TheLastMonkey/PASTE_O_-MATIC/README.md

 You will then be offered the ability to begin the spam by pressing enter.
 And depending on your choices you will also at the end of the spam be given the ability to spam again quit or go back to the Main Menu.

-NOTE: Depending on the text field Behavior May differ.
+_NOTE_ : Depending on the text field Behavior May differ.
 Using the "new line" option in your configuration May cause certain text fields to send that message.
 However the Enter / Send  is sending a key press "enter" so depending on the text field you will have to experiment with your options.
 This is why I have tried to make this flexible.

-##!!!Warning & Disclaimer!!!
+## !!!Warning & Disclaimer!!!
 There's no built-in limiter so you could quite easily create a set of parameters that would cause the memory to fill up as well as potentially disk space.
 There is no multi-threading so this is going to hammer One Core for the entire job. so this is use at your own risk.
 I take no responsibility for misuse of this script and I do not condone any illegal use of the script.
 I highly suggest you read the script before using it to familiarize yourself with what it's doing.